drossDS/Forecasting_Carbon_Emissions/README.md

 - It was determined during initial evaltuations that the selected transofrmation for the training dat affected the error of the predictions.
 Thus four datasets with different transformations were created
 - Ecah of the four datasets was then used to train four varieties of non-seasonal models each optimized against 13 hyperparameter combinations for a grand total of 208 non-seasonal models evaluated
 - An "auto_arima" function with built-in optimization was run against the bets two performing datasets from the non-seasonal models, and the funciton output two corresponding best-performing models
-- A final hybridze parameter seasonal model was created combining the best performing dataset, and hyperparameters across all models
+- A final hybridized-parameter seasonal model was created combining the best performing dataset, and hyperparameters across all models
 -

 ____ basic steps to the process: